CommitteeOfZero/committeeofzero.github.io/_posts/2020-11-15-rne-steam-patch.markdown

 - **Subtitles**: zahj
 - **Video editing**: LkProd

-Special thanks to [grechnik](https://github.com/grechnik) for contributing to our open source repository!
+Special thanks to [grechnik](https://github.com/grechnik) for contributing to our open-source repository!

 This project includes a number of third-party components.
 See [this page]({{ "/projects/rne-thirdparty.html" | relative_url }}) for attribution.